Botender: Supporting Communities in Collaboratively Designing AI Agents through Case-Based Provocations: Discussion

+\subsubsection{\textbf{Limitations:} Botender's collaborative approach to bot design may not be suitable for all communities with different norms.}

 Botender is designed to support a collaborative approach to bot design, involving participation and deliberation among community members.
 However, it is important to note that the system alone can hardly overcome the power dynamics that may inevitably exist within different communities.
-For example, in smaller, close-knit friend groups, power dynamics may be more distributed, allowing members to freely propose, iterate on, and deploy desired changes to their bots.
-However, in communities with more hierarchical power structures, members may be more hesitant to propose changes, and deployment decisions may depend heavily on the preferences of community leaders.
-Indeed, one field study participant expressed this desire in the post-study survey: \textit{``As someone with higher administrative rights than other members in the server, I think that I should be able to remove a task without needing other people to upvote a proposal.''} While Botender's current design prevents a single person from making design changes that affect the entire community, the adoption of this collaborative approach still depends on community leaders, especially their decision to install the system on their server in the first place.
-We hope that Botender provides community members with an option for a more collaborative, bottom-up approach to bot design, and that our work inspires further research and systems that enable more democratic approaches to community governance \cite{zhang2020policykit, kuo2025policycraft, ovadyaposition}.
+For example, in smaller, close-knit groups, such as those in our study, power dynamics may be more distributed, allowing members to freely propose, iterate on, and deploy desired changes to their bots.
+However, in communities with more hierarchical power structures, where community leaders prefer to design the bot themselves, the applicability of Botender becomes more complex.
+On one hand, such communities often require heavier moderation and could benefit from Botender's tailored moderation capabilities.
+On the other hand, the collaborative features of Botender may be less effective, as members may have fewer opportunities to participate in the design process.
+This complexity was illustrated by a participant who noted: \textit{``The bot would probably be best suited for larger, more rowdy servers, which already struggle with finding competent moderators.''} At the same time, the same participant expressed the desire that \textit{``As someone with higher administrative rights than other members in the server, I think that I should be able to remove a task without needing other people to upvote a proposal''} (S16, G4).
+Notably, this participant was also the only one (out of 31) who did not express interest in continuing to use Botender after the study.

+\subsubsection{\textbf{Opportunities:} Future research could explore ways to support more collaborative and democratic approaches to bot design across different communities.}